 Dedicated development pros and cons

-Remote development can help businesses both to survive the corona crisis and emerge stronger in the post-crisis time.
-Finding a reliable partner can help you gain substantial competitive advantages both in terms of short-term and long-term strategies.
+Finding a reliable partner can help you gain substantial competitive advantages both in the context of short-term and long-term strategies.

-So now, based on this fuller picture representing variants of remote software development in our guide, as well as their pros and cons, you can make a thoughtful decision on choosing a particular and trusted offshore development for your project.
+So now, based on this fuller outsourcing vs outstaffing picture, you can make a thoughtful decision on choosing a trusted offshore development partner for your project.